 - Fresh or defrosted thighs that are skinless and boneless

 - Barbecue sauce

-- Chicken broth to thin the sauce out
+- Uses for chicken broth are many, tis time it is to thin the sauce out

 - Peach jam is the bomb to add some sweet, or substitute 1/4 cup of brown sugar

 - Poultry seasoning

 - Garlic powder and/or salt would be a good add in too + minced garlic if you want a stronger flavor

 You literally lay the meat on the bottom, whisk the sauce together, pour it on top and let this baby go.
 Then about 30 minutes before it’s done you can make some vegetables or baked potatoes to serve with it.